xvik/dropwizard-guicey/src/doc/docs/guide/lifecycle.md

 ```

 !!! tip
-    If you just want to add some beans in HK context, annotate such beans with `@Provider` and `@HK2Managed` - provider
+    If you just want to add some beans in HK2 context, annotate such beans with `@Provider` and `@HK2Managed` - provider
-    will be recognized by installer and hk managed annotation will trigger simple registration (overall it's the same
+    will be recognized by installer and HK2 managed annotation will trigger simple registration (overall it's the same
     as write binding manually).
     ```java
     @HK2Managed
     @Provider
-    public class MyBeanMangedByHK { ... }
+    public class MyBeanMangedByHK2 { ... }
     ```

 For more details look [jersey provider installer](https://github.com/xvik/dropwizard-guicey/tree/master/src/main/java/ru/vyarus/dropwizard/guice/module/installer/feature/jersey/provider/JerseyProviderInstaller.java)